kayac/alphawing/docs/api.md

   "content": {
     "file_id": "the ID of APK file on Google Drive", "revision": 1,
-    "version": "1.0"
+    "version": "1.0",
-    "install_url": "the URL to install the APK file uploaded" }
+    "install_url": "the URL to install the APK file uploaded", "qr_code_url": "the URL of the QR code to install the APK file uploaded" }
 }
 ```